zzstoatzz/oreilly-workflow-orchestration/README.md

 * Q&A

-Docker and Python Packaging (25 min) - Nate:
+Docker and Python Packaging (25 min)
 * Presentation:
 * The need for Docker
 * How to create a Python Package